SANDHRA123/BaMMmotif/README.md

       -e|--epsilon <FLOAT>
-          The EM algorithm is deemed to be converged when the sum over the absolute differences in BMM probabilities from successive EM rounds is smaller than epsilon.
+          The EM algorithm is deemed to be converged when the sum over the absolute differences in BaMM probabilities from successive EM rounds is smaller than epsilon.
 The default is 0.001.

   XXmotif options